Monday, October 20, 2025

 Assembly Instructions

-Step 1: Connect the Faces
+Step 1: Connect the Nets

 Make sure they are all facing the same directions and their orientation is the same.